passionateraja/passionateraja/README.md

 - 👋 Hi, I’m @passionateraja
 - 👀 I’m interested in ...
 Project Management
 - 🌱 I’m currently learning ...
 PMBoK
 - 💞️ I’m looking to collaborate on ...
-PMI
+IT Project Managers
-- 📫 How to reach me ... email
+- 📫 How to reach me ... raja.kanwar@gmail.com

 <!---
 passionateraja/passionateraja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.